Whole Dental Arch Implant Reconstructions

 The following principals apply to reconstructing a whole arch of teeth (example upper jaw -maxilla or lower jaw-mandible).

-A whole set of teeth on either 5 implants in the lower jaw, or 6-8 implants in the upper jaw.
+A hybrid prosthesis is a whole set of teeth on either 4 or 5 implants in the lower jaw, or 6-8 implants in the upper jaw.
 It is screwed into place, and is not removable, except by your dentist.
 It is referred to as a hybrid because on top of the implants there is a metal or zirconium bar or “superstructure” which is screwed into the implants and distributes the bite forces across the implants.
-On top of the superstructure are set the teeth, either in acrylic or porcelain, and along these are the gums or gingiva, fabricated from either acrylic or composite resin.
+On top of the superstructure are set the teeth, either in acrylic, zirconia, or porcelain, and along these are the gums or gingiva.
+The pink gingiva is fabricated from either acrylic, porcelain or composite resin.
 The beauty of the Hybrid prosthesis is it allows a whole set of teeth on a smaller number of implants, properly positioned in the dental arch, therefore distributing the bite forces.
-Another big advantage is normally when a person loses all their teeth in a whole dental arch, the gums and bone are very irregular, due to years of periodontal bone and gum loss.
+Another big advantage is normally when a person loses all their teeth in a whole dental arch, the gums and bone have very irregular contours, due to years of periodontal bone and gum loss.
 The hybrid prosthesis makes up for this esthetically by replacing lost gums and bone via the superstructure and gingival replacement.
-Long-term success with these is high, usually 98% or higher after 20 years.
-Plus they are highly functional and esthetic when designed properly.
+When designed properly, with enough implants to distrubute the bite forces the long-term success with these is high, usually 98-99% or higher after 20 years.
+I addition, they are highly functional and esthetic when designed properly.